ansonkwok05/asio-ftp/README.md

 This project is built using CMake, allowing cross-platform compilation across Windows, macOS and Linux.

 ### Windows
-Build using Visual Studio, or use CMake to generate your own build files.
+Build using Visual Studio, or use CMake to generate your own build files.<br>
+Using CMake in Windows is pretty much the same as in Linux, the only problem is setting the right PATH environment.

 ### Linux
 ```